dajneem23/ziglings/.github/README.md

 - 📝 Shows next exercise to work on
 - ⏰ Daily reminders at 9 AM UTC
 - 🔔 Notifications on push events
+- 📝 Sends commit messages with links to Telegram
 - 🎉 Celebration message on completion
 - 🎮 Manual trigger option
 - 🤖 Auto-updates this README with current progress on every push